 Beyond performance metrics, we conduct an additional analysis to quantify the economic and temporal costs of smart contract intent detection.
 We evaluate both \algname and GPT-4.1 on a dedicated test set of 100 smart contracts under concurrent processing conditions. \algname completes the entire task in 2,628ms (2.63s) on a standard PC with negligible computational cost.
 In contrast, GPT-4.1 requires 11,074ms (11.07s) with a total consumption of 960,622 tokens (959,801 input tokens and 821 output tokens), averaging 9,606 tokens per request, resulting in approximately \$2.88 in API costs.
 This substantial disparity in both time and economic efficiency further reinforces the practical advantages of our specialized approach over general-purpose LLMs for smart contract analysis.

-Furthermore, we conduct an ablation study in which SmartBERT is replaced by general-purpose pre-trained models, RoBERTa and CodeBERT, as the encoder for generating smart contract representations, while keeping all other architectural components and training configurations unchanged.
-As reported in Table~\ref{table:baselines}, both ablation variants exhibit a noticeable decline in performance: the model with RoBERTa achieves a micro F1 of 0.8962, and with CodeBERT, 0.8906, both substantially lower than the 0.9279 attained by \algname with SmartBERT.
-This result underscores the critical role of domain-adaptive pre-training, as SmartBERT's exposure to large-scale smart contract corpora enables it to capture domain-specific syntactic and semantic patterns that are not well represented in general-purpose models. \algname with SmartBERT consistently outperforms all ablation baselines across all metrics.
-We will further analyze the implications of these findings in Section~\ref{sec:rq}.
+Furthermore, we conduct an ablation study in which \algnamebert is replaced by general-purpose pre-trained models, RoBERTa and CodeBERT, as the encoder for generating smart contract representations, while keeping all other architectural components and training configurations unchanged.
+As reported in Table~\ref{table:baselines}, both ablation variants exhibit a noticeable decline in performance: the model with RoBERTa achieves a micro F1 of 0.8962, and with CodeBERT, 0.8906, both substantially lower than the 0.9279 attained by \algname with \algnamebert.
+This result underscores the critical role of domain-adaptive pre-training, as \algnamebert's exposure to large-scale smart contract corpora enables it to capture domain-specific syntactic and semantic patterns that are not well represented in general-purpose models. \algname with \algnamebert consistently outperforms all ablation baselines across all metrics.